successamust/Book-Management-System/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Thank you.
 ```